jchristn/Caching/README.md

 This Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and an LRU (least-recently-used) cache.
 It is written in C# and is designed to be thread-safe.

-## New in v3.0.x
+## New in v3.1.x

-- Breaking changes due to major code cleanup
-- Allowed persistence driver to support non-string keys
-- Prepopulation of persistence layer now a separate method ```.Prepopulate()```
-- Clearing the cache will now also clear the entire persistence layer
+- Expiration attribute for cached entries
+- Minor refactor and bugfixes

 ## Usage